 Making a claim to an employment tribunal

-If an employee or worker wants to make a claim to an employment tribunal, the legal time limit is still the same during the coronavirus pandemic, even if a disciplinary or grievance procedure has been suspended.
+If an employee or worker wants to make a claim to an employment tribunal, the legal time limit is still the same during the COVID-19 pandemic, even if a disciplinary or grievance procedure has been suspended.

 The claim must usually be made within 3 months less 1 day.
 If it's a claim about redundancy pay or equal pay, the claim must be made within 6 months.